Free Consultation

 Defenses

 Most tickets for a violation of A.R.S. § 28-708A are not as simple as you might expect.
 The average ticket is not a response to two vehicles engaged in an obvious drag race on the highway, with friends cheering you on.
-Here are a few examples that illustrate some of the possible charges and defenses:
+A skilled racing on highways attorney understands the nuances of these cases and how to build a strong defense.
+Below are some examples that show the various ways these charges may appear—and how they can be challenged.

 Drag Racing.